FarronF/limerick-council-meetings/meetings/2021/11/22-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 27th September 2021.md

 Replies to the following Questions on the agenda were circulated to all Members prior

-to the Meeting and the Questions were therefore considered as having been dealt with:--- 13
+to the Meeting and the Questions were therefore considered as having been dealt with:
+---
+13

 8.